DaPP-P/WebScraping/BettingSiteOdds/README.md

 **To Do:**
 * Make sure that both teams match not just one.
 Can bug out if the same team has several games avaible.
 Update following method:
 ```
-# Method for finding matching games and adding them to a dictionary
+# Method for finding matching games and adding them to a dictionary [done]
 def find_same_games(bigList):
     seenList = []
     findList = []